metamath/lamp-guide/docs/index.md

 This will be easier to do if we duplicate an existing step and modify it.

-> Select the checkbox to the left of the expression using `tan`.
+> Select the checkbox to the left of the expression using
+> justification `tanval`.
 > Click on the
 > icon <img width="16" height="16" src="addbelow.svg" alt="add below">
 > (duplicate selected step down).